Current travel advisories for Libya

 Brief summary:

-Reissued with obsolete COVID-19 page links removed.
-Do not travel to Libya due to crime, terrorism, civil unrest, kidnapping, and armed conflict.
+Updated risk indicators, and the “If you decide to travel” section.
+Do not travel to Libya due to crime, terrorism, unexploded landmines, civil unrest, kidnapping, and armed conflict.
 Country Summary: Crime levels in Libya remain high, including the threat of kidnapping for ransom.
-Westerners and U.S. citizens have been targets of these crimes.
-Terrorist groups continue plotting attacks in Libya.
-Violent extremist activity in Libya remains high, and extremist groups have made threats against U.S. government officials and citizens.
-Terrorists may attack with little or no warning, targeting tourist locations, hotels, transportation hubs, markets/shopping malls, and government facilities.
+U.S. citizens have been targets of these crimes.
+Terrorist groups are present in Libya.
+No terrorist incidents that involved foreigners have been publicly reported in Libya since 2015.
+Nevertheless, terrorist attacks could occur with little or no warning, targeting public spaces like tourist locations, hotels, transportation hubs, markets/shopping malls, and government facilities.
+Kidnapping is widespread, and victims have included U.S. citizens.
+Kidnappers may take advantage of unplanned opportunities.
+Criminal or armed individuals or groups have threatened to and/or have seized or detained and threatened to kill, injure, or continue to detain individuals in order to compel a third party (including a governmental organization) to do or abstain from doing something as a condition of release.
+Unexploded landmines, cluster munitions, and unexploded ammunition are a hazard throughout Libya.
+Heed land mine warning signs.
+Do not venture off the road into areas marked with red and white plastic tape.
+Avoid roadside ditches, shoulders, and unmarked trails.
+Never touch anything resembling unexploded munitions.
+Landmines do exist in populated areas due to numerous ground offensives in the last decade.
 Outbreaks of violence between competing armed groups can occur with little warning and have the potential to impact U.S. citizens.
-The capital, Tripoli, and other cities, such as Surman, Al-Jufra, Misrata, Ajdabiya, Benghazi, Sabha, and Dernah, have witnessed fighting among armed groups, as well as terrorist attacks.
-Hotels and airports frequented by Westerners have been the targets of these attacks.
+The capital, Tripoli, and other cities, such as Surman, Al-Jufra, Misrata, Ajdabiya, Benghazi, and Zuwara, have witnessed fighting among armed groups.
+Hotels and airports frequented by U.S. citizens have been the targets of these attacks.
 Even demonstrations intended to be peaceful can turn confrontational and escalate into violence.
-Militia or armed groups sometimes detain travelers for arbitrary reasons, do not grant detainees access to a lawyer or a legal process, and do not allow detainees to inform others of their status.
+Armed groups sometimes detain travelers for arbitrary reasons, do not grant detainees access to a lawyer or a legal process, and do not allow detainees to inform others of their status.
 U.S. citizens should carry proof of citizenship and valid immigration status at all times, but having these documents does not guarantee fair treatment.
-Some international and national airports are closed, and flights out of operational airports are sporadic and may be cancelled without warning.
-The U.S. government is very concerned about the targeting of commercial transportation in Libya and prohibits U.S. commercial aviation operations within Libyan airspace.
-The U.S. government is unable to provide emergency or routine assistance to U.S. citizens in Libya, as the U.S. Embassy in Tripoli suspended its operations in July 2014.
-Due to risks to civil aviation operating within or in the vicinity of Libya, the Federal Aviation Administration (FAA) has issued a Notice to Airmen (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
+While there are operational international airports in Libya with regular domestic and international flights, flights are often delayed, rerouted, and cancelled without warning.
+The U.S. government prohibits U.S. commercial aviation operations within Libyan airspace.
+Due to risks to civil aviation operating within or in the vicinity of Libya, the Federal Aviation Administration (FAA) has issued a Notice to Air Missions (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
 For more information U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.
-Read the country information page for additional information on travel to Libya.
+The Commandant of the U.S. Coast Guard has determined that effective anti-terrorism measures are not in place in Libyan ports and has imposed conditions of entry on vessels that arrive in U.S. ports having visited ports in Libya.
+Mariners and passengers traveling through the ports of Libya should exercise caution.
+The U.S. government has limited ability to provide emergency or routine assistance to U.S. citizens in Libya, as the U.S. Embassy in Tripoli suspended its operations in July 2014.
+U.S. citizens in Libya in need of routine consular services should contact the U.S. Embassy in Tunis, Tunisia for assistance.
+To contact the U.S. Embassy in Tunis, click here.
+U.S. citizens who are in Libya are urged to depart as soon as possible via commercial means if possible.
+U.S. citizens who are seeking U.S. government assistance to depart should email complete biographic details and contact information (email and phone number), as well as U.S. passport number, to TunisACS@state.gov.
+The Department of State will continue to provide information via the Smart Traveler Enrollment Program (STEP), Embassy Libya's web page, Travel.State.Gov, Facebook, and Twitter/X. Read the country information page for additional information on travel to Libya.

 Danger level: 5